natalieagus/50002/docs/Labs/lab6.md

 Now we need to test it by giving it a simple starter code (well, should've tested each and every component up above, but we don't have enough time in class).

 {: .highlight}
-Paste the following simple driver code inside `instruction_rom.luc`, under `const INSTRUCTIONS`, replacing the existing instruction.
-You will <span className="orange-bold">need this for your Checkoff</span> for this lab.
+You can use the following simple driver code inside `instruction_rom.luc`, under `const INSTRUCTIONS`, replacing the existing instruction.
+This is a good sanity check before you design your own test program for the checkoff.

 ```verilog
     32h7BE3FFFB, // 0x010 BNE(R3, main, R31)